Vovasch/Desicion-Maker2/README.txt

 And transfer them into directory: data/models_description.

-The some magic is onto happening, but we still think about kind of this magic.

 We(me and my teacher) thought about Viterby algorithm, but tests showed that this algorithm doesn't match our needs.

 Results will be like: Sound "bird" started on 2d second and stopped on 5th seconds.